A Comparative Study of Chinese and Korean Churches

 OUR IMPACT

 This research is funded by Dao Feng and Angela Foundation to provide guidance for Chinese churches.
 The final reports include an executive report, and the full-version reports in English, Korean and Chinese.
+Below is the summary report.
+You can find the full version of the English Report through the Link at the end of the page.

 D.C.
 Chinese and Korean Congregations Report 2024 Wheaton HDI pdf